 You might feel that there is just not enough time in your schedule to make the changes that go along with following a diet plan or just eating healthier.

 The problem is that to make effective change, you need to plan ahead!
 You have to be strict with yourself.
-This applies not only to your will power, but also how your prep you day-to-day menu.
+This applies not only to your will power but also to how you prep your day-to-day menu.

 The answer to this problem is meal prep!
 Planning your meals and treats for the full day will eliminate bad decisions from making a quick lunch pick and help you feel less overwhelmed when it comes to making a good dinner.

 Although this is a lifestyle change, it will positively influence your abilities to stick to your goals!